dantas-arthur/3ds-qrcode-generator/README.md

 ## How to use:

 #### Download the .exe file
-You can download the exe file clicking [here](https://github.com/LonelyALpHaz/3ds-qrcode-generator/releases).
+You can download the .exe file clicking [here](https://github.com/LonelyALpHaz/3ds-qrcode-generator/releases).

 or...